 Under the regulations, wholesalers “may sell refrigerant to the purchaser or his authorized representative” if the purchaser provides evidence that he employs at least one certified technician.
 It is the wholesaler’s responsibility to determine whether persons who claim to represent a refrigerant purchaser are indeed authorized representatives; EPA recommends, but does not require, that wholesalers keep lists of authorized representatives to help with this determination.
 Thus, if a wholesaler knows that a certain person is an authorized representative of a purchaser, then the wholesaler may sell that person refrigerant as the representative, even if the person does not appear on the list of representatives.

 I would recommend keeping a spreadsheet of all customers that you have sold to.
 It would be best to include their name, phone number, address, license number rather it is 608 or 609, their company name, types of refrigerants sold, and lastly how many of each type of refrigerant sold.
 By keeping this log you will be in compliance with the EPA standard and you will be protected if the EPA comes calling.
-For more information on record keeping requirements click here to be transferred to the EPA’s website.

 In summary, it’s fine to sell refrigerant on Craigslist or other online avenues just ensure that you are keeping compliant with EPA regulation and that you are keeping a log of everything that has been sold.